 I recently read an article that referenced a list of the most nutritious fruits and vegetables and watercress is ranked #1 as a powerhouse food and napa cabbage is #2 (yay, I love napa cabbage!).
 I was curious to know exactly how watercress is potentially beneficial and found a great Healthline article about watercress (nutritious, may lower risk of various health conditions).

 Over the last 18 months I have been ordering some of our Asian produce from a local farm that drops off at my neighbor’s house.
 I love that the produce is so delicious and fresh when purchased in season.
+It’s also available all year round but freshest when it’s in season locally, in April and October.
 When I saw that the farmer had watercress in stock and I had been reading about how good watercress is for us, I decided to add watercress to my cart.
 I loved how the soup turned out.

 Watercress in Chinese Cooking